PLJNS/PLJNS.github.io/_posts/2014-04-18-Philosophy-of-X.md

 ---
 layout: post
-title: "Philosophy's Not Dead: The Wave Function, Breakfast Cereal, and Philosophy of X"
+title: "Philosophy's Not Dead"
 ---

+### The Wave Function, Breakfast Cereal, and Philosophy of X

 Philosophy is *the* oldest study in the world, arguably beginning when Plato established the